JasperGrant/ECED3901-Competition-2024/README.md

 **NOTE:** Make sure that your robot can easily be changed from team 1 to team 2 by changing the topic it publishes to.
 This will be required for the final competition.
 A good way to do this is as an argument for the program or launch file of 1 or 2.

+## FAQ

+No questions have been asked yet.
+Once I get questions I will add them here.